tseemann/kounta/README.md

 * Do not mix samples of reads and contigs, because the k-mer frequencies will be not comparable.
-* When using reads, the minimum k-mer frequency reported is currently hard-coded at 3
+* When using reads, the minimum k-mer frequency reported is `--minfreq`
 * When using reads, it is recommended to only use R1, and ignore R2 as it is normally noisier and more error-prone, and doesn't add much extra information